ekala-project/atom/README.md

 The core Rust library implementing the Atom format specification.
 Currently in active development with unstable APIs.

-### Elements
+### Composers

 Language-specific integrations that implement the Atom format:

 #### [atom-nix](./atom-nix)

-The Nix element: a disciplined module system that enforces clear, introspectable boundaries.
+A Nix composer: a disciplined module system that enforces clear, introspectable boundaries.

 - Prevents common anti-patterns in Nix codebases
 - Enables static verification and optimization
 - Designed for predictable, efficient evaluation
 - Currently experimental with evolving interfaces

+#### Compat composers

+Soon we will publish atom composers for backwards compatibility with legacy formats, such as flakes.

 ## Project Goals